 Ethel Spowers's 'Durham Cathedral' for example, is not only valuable for its physical presence, but also because of the history it tells.
 It speaks to a moment in the life of Spowers and of Australian art.
 Informed by Japanese printing techniques, as well as a traveller's reverential eye (Spowers was abroad at the time), 'Durham Cathedral' has a rich history.

-But heed this - sometimes, for reasons unjust certain artists are omitted from the history of art.
+But heed this, sometimes, for reasons unjust, certain artists are omitted from the history of art.
 An example is the legion of women artists who propelled modernism while their male counterparts went to war.
 With this in mind, your position as a collector can be vital.
-By championing work by underrepresented artists you can help expand the story of art.
+By championing work by under-represented artists you can help expand the story of art.

 When considering who has been left out of the canon, Anne Marie Hall (above) is a bountiful rabbit hole to fall into.
 She was part of the Heide crew, as well as the wife of John Perceval.
 Beyond this however, Hall's work is also striking.
-It provides a unique and critical insight into what it was like to be a woman in late-modern Australia.
+It provides a unique and critical insight into what it was like to be a woman in mid-20th century Australia.

 If you’re after a shortcut, ask yourself how well known an artist is.
 Someone like Brett Whiteley for example, has transcended art world notoriety to become a household name.
 Just look at his major motion picture.